top of page

 Recent decades have brought a surge of new city creation as urban populations have mushroomed.
 Prominent examples include Shenzen in southern China, transformed from a village to a vast high-tech metropolis in the course of a generation, and Pudong, the gleaming new city right next to Shanghai, both of which provided inspiration for over 600 new cities that have been built in China since 1949.
 Other examples include Songdo near Incheon in South Korea, Putrajaya in Malaysia, Masdar in the UAE, Sri near Chennai in India, and Skolkovo near Moscow.
 Some are entirely new and distinct, but there is also a related tradition of huge developments within cities: examples range from Baron Haussmann’s Paris and Jože Plečnik’s plans in Ljubljana to Mussolini’s Rome, Canary Wharf in London and Gurgaon in Delhi.

-While many try to copy Dubai and Singapore, others try to be distinct, whether with an unusual physical form (like Neom’s plans for a 170km linear city), or an unusual idea (like Bhutan’s plans for the Gelephu Mindfulness City linking it to India, announced in December 2023).
+While many try to copy Dubai and Singapore, others try to be distinct.
+Some plan an unusual physical form (like Neom’s plans for a 170km linear city, which appeared to be stalling in 2024).
+Others embody an unusual idea (like Bhutan’s plans for the Gelephu Mindfulness City linking it to India, announced in December 2023).

 Themes for new cities